 Who we are

-The Windsor & Maidenhead Boat Company is a trading name of Berkshire Boats Ltd. Something we didn’t know was that according to Companies House you cannot have a limited company with Windsor in the name due to Her Majesty the Queen.
+The Windsor & Maidenhead Boat Company is a trading name of Berkshire Boats Ltd. Something we didn’t know, was that according to Companies House you could not have a limited company with Windsor in the title, due to Her Majesty the Queen.
 Hence the need for Berkshire Boats Ltd.

 Our registered trading address is Weir Bank House, Monkey Island Lane, Bray, Berkshire, England, SL6 2ED and our company number is 07686198.